 Hi!
 Welcome to my world!

 My name is Shawn and I am a Lymie.
 Ha ha – sounds like it’s an addiction, right?
 Well, right now it is definitely taking a toll on my world.
 But it isn’t the thing that defines me.
 I am so much more.
 I am a wife, a mom, a sister, a daughter, an aunt, and a friend.
 I like to spend time with my family, to play guitar and kayak.
 I enjoy camping and walking on the beach.
-I live in a small town in Northern California in an old 1800’s home with my husband, my kids, our horses, dogs, and cat.
+I live in a small town in Northern California with my husband, my kids, our horses, dogs, and cat.
 I believe in God and am thankful for all He has given us.
 As you read through the pages of my blog, remember that while Lyme is definitely an important part of my life, it’s not who I am.

 My illness started in 2006 when I developed a serious respiratory infection and seemingly unrelated back pain.
 Since then I have had multiple rounds of bronchitis (and occasional pneumonia), ongoing low back pain, neck pain, and fatigue.
 In 2012, I developed gastrointestinal issues that have forced dietary changes.
 In early 2013, I took penicillin for strep throat – 3 days later, I went to urgent care with severe neck pain…they sent me to the ER with potential meningitis.
 It wasn’t meningitis.
 I soon began developing rashes (different kinds in different places), and in July, I became fairly well bedridden due to pain and numbness.
 When I say pain, I mean pain that is so bad that narcotics barely touch it.
 Different types of pain – low back pain that keeps me from walking, neck and head pain that won’t let me sit up, migrating joint pain (ankles, knees, wrists, elbows, hands, feet), fascial pain that circles my eyes and runs along my jaw, chest pain so bad that I spent 2 days in the hospital running every heart test possible only to be sent home with, wait for it, chest pain.
 I can’t explain to you how unbelievable this illness is.